Betsy-Kalkwarf/Women-Well-Being/README.md

 # Women-Well-Being - Livewell

-## RDS Setup and ETL process for country demographics.
+## Database: RDS Setup and ETL process for country demographics.

 - Step1: Created a AWS database with postgres sql connection.
 - Step2: Created S3 buckets and upoaded the following data sources.